RStevensonR/INF585-CSC51085EP/06_deformers/a_interactive_deformers/README.md

 Different surfaces can be loaded in selecting in the GUI: *plane, cylinder, sphere, cube*, or a *pre-defined mesh*.
 The type and direction of deformer do not have any effect yet.

-The deformation of the surface is computed in the function `apply_deformation` located in the file `deformation.cpp`.
+The deformation of the surface is computed in the function `apply_deformation` located in the file `deformers.cpp`.
 This function is called every time a vertex is selected and the mouse is dragged.

 So far, the current deformation implements a translation in the view space with a local linear profile.